ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 Figure 24: Reachability of Censorship Circumvention Tools of Psiphon and Tor

 ## Acknowledgement of Limitations

 “The examination of the findings of this study is limited to network measurements that were collected from 1 January to 30 June 2022 to examine the most recent censorship trends and events.

 The findings of this study are limited to a total of 1108 URLs tested for censorship and shall not be deemed as an exhaustive list of websites affected by censorship.
-Websites fall outside of the _Vietnam_ test list _[https://github.com/citizenlab/test-lists/blob/master/lists/vn.csv](https://github.com/citizenlab/test-lists/blob/master/lists/vn.csv) _and Citizen Lab Global test list &lt;[https://github.com/citizenlab/test-lists/blob/master/lists/global.csv](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv)> are not tested and their state of censorship are unable to be verified through OONI Web Connectivity test.
-Should you wish to contribute by reviewing the test list, you may refer to the guidelines prepared by OONI at &lt;[https://ooni.org/get-involved/contribute-test-lists](https://ooni.org/get-involved/contribute-test-lists)>.
+Websites fall outside of the [Vietnam_ test list](https://github.com/citizenlab/test-lists/blob/master/lists/vn.csv) and [Citizen Lab Global test list](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) are not tested and their state of censorship are unable to be verified through OONI Web Connectivity test.
+Should you wish to contribute by reviewing the test list, you may refer to the guidelines prepared by OONI: https://ooni.org/get-involved/contribute-test-lists.

 Although the network measurements were collected from 18 local vantage points in Vietnam, the running of OONI software testing was not consistent across all networks.
-This study focuses on the main ASNs with higher counts of measurements collected.”
+This study focuses on the main ASNs with higher counts of measurements collected.

 ## Conclusion